zoraviel/CSS-assignment-2/rubric.md

 * Your repo contains the forked contents of the original repo PLUS a new branch named *gh-pages*.

-* In the *gh-pages* branch, the file *main.css* has been changed as instructed in Part 1 here: https://github.com/macloo/CSS-assignment-2
+* In the *gh-pages* branch, the file *main.css* has been changed as instructed in Part 1 here: [README.md](README.md).

+* When viewed in a web browser on a laptop, the layout of your *index.html* resembles the layout in the example video, as explained in the [README.md](README.md).

-* The file *index.html* in the *gh-pages* branch has NOT been changed in ANY way.
+* The file *index.html* in your *gh-pages* branch has NOT been changed in ANY way from the forked and cloned version of that file.

+* None of the following CSS layout properties were used: `float`, `position`, `display: grid`.

-(All criteria must be met to get 5 points.)
+(All criteria above must be met to get 5 points.)

 ## 10 points:

 All of the above.
 Plus:

-* The new files *twosides.html* and *twosides.css* are in your repo, in the correct locations, according to the instructions under Part 2 here:  https://github.com/macloo/CSS-assignment-2
+* The new files *version2.html* and *version2.css* are in your repo, in the correct locations, according to the instructions under Part 2 in the [README.md](README.md).

+* Your *version2.html* is identical to your *index.html*, except for the LINK element.

-* All instructions in Part 2 have been followed to alter those two new files.
+* All instructions under Part 2 in the [README.md](README.md) have been followed to alter *version2.css*.

-* Your CSS validates (both CSS files) [here](https://jigsaw.w3.org/css-validator/).
+* BOTH of your CSS files validate [here](https://jigsaw.w3.org/css-validator/).

-* Your HTML validates (both HTML files) [here](https://html5.validator.nu/).
+* CSS flex styles are used correctly in both of your CSS files.

+* When viewed in a web browser on a laptop, the layout of your *version2.html* resembles the layout in the example video, as explained in the [README.md](README.md).
+Specifically, all photos and their captions are on the left side, and all text sections are on the right side.

 (All criteria must be met to get 10 points.)